kinode-dao/kinode-book/src/login.md

 A home directory must be supplied — where the node will store its files.
 The binary also takes a required `--rpc` flag.
-The `--rpc` flag is a `wss://` WebSocket link to an Ethereum RPC, allowing the Uqbar node can send and receive Ethereum transactions — used in the [identity system](./identity_system.md) as mentioned [above](#creating-an-alchemy-account).
+The `--rpc` flag is a `wss://` WebSocket link to an Ethereum RPC, allowing the Nectar node can send and receive Ethereum transactions — used in the [identity system](./identity_system.md) as mentioned [above](#creating-an-alchemy-account).
 Finally, by default, the node will bind to port 8080; this can be modified with the `--port` flag.

 ### Acquiring an RPC API Key